-Starting January 1, 2019, mandatory e-filing went into effect in Georgia.
-The new law requires attorneys to e-file the documents they file for their clients.
+In January 2019, e-filing became mandatory for attorneys in Georgia.
 However, e-filing is not mandatory for people who don't have attorneys, also called pro se.
-This means that couples filing for divorce without an attorney have the option to e-file or file documents in person or by mail with the Court Clerk's office.
-With e-filing, you can file legal documents with your phone or computer without having to go to the courthouse.
-E-filing also gives you 24/7 access to your case file.
+Pro se filers have the option to either e-file or to print their documents and file them in person or by mail with the Court Clerk's office.
+With e-filing, the filer uploads PDFs of their legal documents to the e-filing system using a phone or computer.

 Any technical issues with e-filing using a computer can be directed to your e-filing service provider's technical support.
 Additional information may also be available at the Court Clerk's office.